Hrumstik/Hrumstik/README.md

 ### :computer: Projects :
 <div>
-- **TaskMaster**: I have developed a web application for task management.
+<h1>TaskMaster</h1>: I have developed a web application for task management.
 The application features include:
   - Creating tasks with a specified due date and priority.
   - Deleting tasks.
   - Sorting tasks by date or priority.